-Daniel took the bottle to his lunch bag, putting it inside and taking it with him to the front door.
-The sitter was currently taking her jacket off, hanging it up.
+Daniel took the bottle to his lunch bag and set it inside before taking it with him to the front door.
+The sitter was currently taking her jacket off to hang up.
 She had dark hair and looked young, like a college student.

-“Oh, I thought he was younger!” she said to Arty after looking at Daniel.
-The man shook his head, patting Daniel's head.
+"Oh, I thought he was younger," she said to Arty after looking at Daniel.
+The man shook his head and pat Daniel's head.

-“Yep, we should!
-Alright, I'll be back in a bit to pay you,” he waved to Jessica, heading outside.
-Daniel followed, Jessica calling after them a “Bye, see you then!”
+"Yep, we should!
+Alright, I'll be back in a bit to pay you," he waved to Jessica and slipped passed to go outside.
+Daniel followed after.
+Jessica called a goodbye after them.

-Once they were in the car, Daniel looked at Arty, who had just put the key in and was turning it in the ignition to start it.
+Once they were in the car, Daniel looked at Arty, who had just put the key in and was turning it in the ignition to start.